Phoenix Cinema

 The Phoenix Cinema is an independent single-screen community cinema in East Finchley, London, England.
 It was built in 1910 and opened in 1912 as the East Finchley Picturedrome.
 It is one of the oldest continuously-running cinemas in the UK and shows mainly art-house films.

 It is distinctive on East Finchley's high road by its large neon sign on the side of the building.
-Its patrons are Benedict Cumberbatch, Maureen Lipman, Mike Leigh, Ken Loach, Michael Palin, Bill Paterson and Mark Kermode.
+The cinema's patrons are Benedict Cumberbatch, Maureen Lipman, Judi Dench, Michael Palin, Bill Paterson and Mark Kermode.
 It is run by a charity as a community cinema.

 History

 The Picturedrome (1910–1923)

 The Cinematograph Act 1909 introduced laws to make cinemas safer.
 As a result, more purpose-built cinemas began to appear from 1910 onwards including this one.
 The Phoenix Cinema was built in 1910 by Premier Electric Theatres, however the company went bankrupt before the cinema could be opened.
 In 1912, the building was purchased by businessmen who had been involved in setting up East Sheen Picturedrome.
 They finally opened it as 'The East Finchley Picturedrome' in May 1912 with 428 seats.
 The first screening was of a film about the Titanic which had recently sunk.
 The natural fall of the land was used for the sloped seating with the screen at the High Road end.